pymolresponse package

 diagonalize_explicit_hessian() None[source]

-form_explicit_hessian(hamiltonian: Hamiltonian, spin: Spin, frequency: float) None[source]
+form_explicit_hessian(hamiltonian: Hamiltonian, spin: Spin, frequency: float | None) None[source]

-run(hamiltonian: Hamiltonian, spin: Spin, program: Program, program_obj) None[source]
+run(hamiltonian: Hamiltonian, spin: Spin, program: Program | None, program_obj: Any) None[source]

 Run the solver.

-class pymolresponse.solvers.ExactDiagonalizationSolverTDA(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray)[source]
+class pymolresponse.solvers.ExactDiagonalizationSolverTDA(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations)[source]

 Bases: ExactDiagonalizationSolver, EigSolverTDA